okami101/vuetify-admin/docs/guide/tutorial.md

 ```

 ::: details MATERIAL CARD
-Vtec Admin will print basic `VCard` by default.
+Vuetify Admin will print basic `VCard` by default.
 If you have selected material theme superset from above Vue CLI wizard, you may use nicer `BaseMaterialCard` component instead, just replace `VCard` as next :

 ```vue {2,6,11}
 <template>